-You are probably worried about buying a front load washer because of the infamous musty odor or mold buildup.
-Front loaders earned that reputation from the old Maytag Neptune.
+You are probably worried about buying a front load washer due to the possibility of a musty odor or mold buildup.

-It had a gap in the liner so water could pool between the outer and inner tubs.
-Stagnant water develops mold and odors over time.
+The Neptune had a gap, so water would pool between the outer and inner tubes.

 You should seriously consider a front load versus a top load.
 Above all, don't be dissuaded about stories of odors.